lagoo178/dark-corners/README.md

 ## 📝 License

-TThe MIT License (MIT) 2021 - [Sutan Daffa Satria Hertanto](https://github.com/lagoo178).
+TThe MIT License (MIT) 2021 - [Politeknik Negeri Jakarta](https://www.pnj.ac.id/).
 Please have a look at the [LICENSE](https://opensource.org/licenses/MIT) for more details.